General Mobile Radio Service

-The General Mobile Radio Service (GMRS) is a land-mobile FM UHF radio service designed for short-distance two-way communication and authorized under part 95 of 47 USC.
+The General Mobile Radio Service (GMRS) is a land-mobile FM UHF radio service designed for short-range two-way voice communication and authorized under part 95 of the US FCC code.
 It requires a license in the United States, but some GMRS compatible equipment can be used license-free in Canada.
-The US GMRS license is issued for a period of 10 years by the FCC.
+The US GMRS license is issued for a period of 10 years.
 The United States permits use by adult individuals who possess a valid GMRS license, as well as their immediate family members.
 Immediate relatives of the GMRS system licensee are entitled to communicate among themselves for personal or business purposes, but employees of the licensee who are not family members are not covered by the license.
 Non-family members must be licensed separately.

-GMRS radios are typically handheld portable devices much like Family Radio Service (FRS) radios, and they share a frequency band with FRS near 462 and 467 MHz.
-Mobile and base station-style radios are available as well, but these are normally commercial UHF radios as often used in the public service and commercial land mobile bands.
+GMRS radios are typically handheld portables (walkie-talkies) much like Family Radio Service (FRS) radios, and they share a frequency band with FRS near 462 and 467 MHz.
+Mobile and base station-style radios are available as well, but these are normally commercial UHF radios as often used in public service and commercial land mobile bands.
 These are legal for use in this service as long as they are certified for GMRS under USC 47 Part 95.
+Older radios that are certified under USC 47 Part 90 are "grandfathered in", and can also be used legally for GMRS.

 GMRS licensees are allowed to establish repeaters to extend their communications range.
-GMRS repeaters are permitted to be linked with other GMRS repeaters but are not authorized to connect to the public switched telephone network.
+However repeaters cannot be linked together over the internet nor connected to the public switched telephone network.

 Licensing

-Any individual in the United States who is at least 18 years of age and not a representative of a foreign government may apply for a GMRS license by completing the application form, either on paper or online through the FCC's Universal Licensing System.
+Any individual in the United States who is at least 18 years of age and not a representative of a foreign government may apply for a GMRS license by completing the application form, online through the FCC's Universal Licensing System.
 No exam is required.
 A GMRS license is issued for a 10–year term.

-The current fee was reduced to $35 for all applicants on April 19, 2022.
+The fee was reduced to $35 for all applicants on April 19, 2022.

 A GMRS individual license extends to immediate family members and authorizes them to use the licensed system.
 GMRS license holders are allowed to communicate with FRS users on those frequencies that are shared between the two services.
 GMRS individual licenses do not extend to employees.

 New GMRS licenses are being issued only to individuals.
 Prior to July 31, 1987, the FCC issued GMRS licenses to non-individuals (corporations, partnerships, government entities, etc.).
 These licensees are grandfathered and may renew but not make major modifications to their existing licenses.

 In any case, each GMRS station must be identified by transmission of its FCC-assigned call sign at the end of a transmission or a series of transmissions, and at least once every 15 minutes for a series lasting more than 15 minutes.
 The call sign may be spoken or sent with audible tones using Morse code.
 A repeater station handling properly identified transmissions of others is not required to send its own station identification.